The-Knights-of-Ni/5206-docs/docs/onboarding/software.md

 \warning If you are using IntelliJ IDEA, be sure to use the "Ultimate" version, not the "Community" version, as only the "Ultimate" version has support for Android development.
-The only way to obtain said "Ultimate" edition is to apply for the aformentioned license.
+The only way to obtain said "Ultimate" edition is to apply for the aforementioned license.

 An IDE, or Integrated Development Environment, is an app that lets programmers code on a single interface.